nahue/playlists/README.md

 └── internal/              # Internal application code
     ├── app/               # Application struct and lifecycle ├── routes/            # Route configuration
-    ├── handlers/          # HTTP handlers
+    ├── handlers/          # HTTP handlers with DI
-    └── database/          # Database operations
+    └── database/          # Database repositories
 ```

 ## 🎯 Usage

-### Task Management
+### User Authentication
-1. Navigate to the "Task App" tab
-2. Type a new task in the text field
-3. Click "Add Task" or press Enter
-4. To edit, click the edit icon
-5. To delete, click the delete icon
+1. Register a new account or login with existing credentials
+2. Use the JWT token for authenticated API requests
+3. Access your profile information

 ### Playlist Management
 1. Navigate to the "Playlist Manager" tab